azixMcAze/Unity-SerializableDictionary/README.md

 - A non-generic derived class has to be created for each `<TKey, TValue>` combination you want to use.
 A `CustomPropertyDrawer` has to be declared for each of these classes.
 - Multiple editing of scripts using `SerializableDictionaries` in the inspector is not supported.
 The inspector will show the dictionaries but data loss is likely to occur.
 - The conflicting key detection does not work when using `LayerMask` as key.
 The `LayerMask` value is changed after the `CustomPropertyDrawer` execution.
 - Dictionaries of lists must use the special `SerializableListDictionary<TKey, TListValueElement, TListStorage>` dictionary class with the extra `SerializableListDictionary.Storage<TValue>` class to hold the values.
-See the "Dictionnary of lists or arrays" section for details.
+See the "Dictionary of lists or arrays" section for details.
 - Dictionaries of arrays must use `SerializableArrayDictionary<TKey, TArrayValueElement, TArrayStorage>` and `SerializableArrayDictionary.Storage<TValue>`.